Skip to main content

 Lithium

 Lithium is considered the lightest of all metals and the lightest solid element under standard conditions.
-It does not naturally occur as a pure element but in compounds, usually ionic compounds in mineral deposits, including underground brines in Alberta.
+It does not naturally occur as a pure element but in compounds, usually as ionic compounds in mineral deposits, including underground brines in Alberta.

 Historically, lithium was used for ceramics and glass, lubricating greases, polymer production, aluminum smelting, etc. Today, the production of lithium-ion batteries for electric vehicles, electronics, and grid power storage is driving the capital expenditure in lithium extraction.